Can I Sell My House to a Family Member at Below Market Value?

 Perhaps you intend to sell your house to a family member below market value.
 You can choose whether to give a large discount or reduce the price to a lesser extent, so long as you keep the tax implications and rules around gift equity in mind.

-The main risk here is that down the road, you would have no regrets about gifting such a large and valuable asset.
-Only you can determine whether you’re confident in that decision and how you’ll feel about it months or years later.
+The main risk here is that down the road, you may have regrets about gifting such a large and valuable asset.
+Nonetheless, only you can determine whether you’re confident in that decision and how you’ll feel about it months or years later.

 However, if you hope to get full value for your home despite selling it to a family member, you should consider the real possibility that you could get more for it by listing on the open market.